A FEW FREQUENTLY ASKED QUESTIONS

 Couples counseling is available for same sex and opposite sex couples

-Group therapy includes 5 to 8 people and meet once a week.
-Group therapy may include:
+Group therapy includes 5 to 8 people and meet once a week and can include:

 New groups can be started when there is enough interest.

 How often do I come?

 That depends on your issue.
 Most individuals feel that they accomplish more by coming weekly; some come bi-weekly.
 We have found that as your progress continues and you begin to reach your goals it is most advantageous to come less and less.
 This allows you to continue to individually work toward your goals

 Can I Avoid a Therapy Session and Just You Ask a Few Questions by Email?